All rocks are made up of minerals, and mineral occurrences for which there is a market and commercial use qualify as mineral resources.

-The total value of Pennsylvania’s nonfuel-mineral production was $1.51 billion in 2013, placing it 15th in the nation according to statistics compiled by the U.S. Geological Survey.
+The total value of Pennsylvania’s nonfuel-mineral production was $1.51 billion in 2013 -- placing it 15th in the nation according to statistics compiled by the U.S. Geological Survey.

 In the production of nonfuel-mineral resources among the states, Pennsylvania ranked as follows:

-The Pennsylvania Geological Survey publishes many reports pertaining to the mineral industry in its mineral resource report series.
+The Pennsylvania Geological Survey publishes many reports pertaining to the mineral industry.
 Some noteworthy ones include:

 The Nonfuel Mineral Resources of Pennsylvania (PDF) is an introductory overview of the mineral-resources industry in Pennsylvania, past and present.
 It covers both the nonmetallic resources that continue to be an important industry in Pennsylvania as well as the metallic resources, such as iron, lead, zinc, and chromium, that were important in Pennsylvania from the 18th century through the middle of the 20th century.